patrickToca/progol/README.md

 At the next level, a **Validation** component receives the set of ideal peers from the Discovery component, and "pings" each one to determine if it's alive.
-Progol defines a ping as an HTTP GET on the process endpoint at the root path, and success as an HTTP 200 OK response.
+Progol defines a ping as an HTTP GET on the process endpoint at ValidationPath, and success as an HTTP 200 OK response.

 At the top level, your application code should subscribe to updates from the